djgroen/student-resources/docs/python-abm.rst

 *************************************************************
-Designing and prototyping your own simulation using Python 3.
+Designing and prototyping your own simulation with Python3.
 *************************************************************

 Written by Derek Groen (Derek.Groen@brunel.ac.uk)